marcboeker/esp32-ble-ios-demo/README.md

-# ESP32 BLE server demo with iOS App
+# Arduino ESP32 BLE server demo with iOS App

 This demo starts a BLE server on your ESP32 and uses an iOS App to send messages to it.
 The ESP will print the received messages to the serial console.